 50-mile ride to New Albany

-This route is well-suited to an intermediate level rider who has trained and can easily ride the first 25 miles, but does not yet have the stamina or conditioning to ride 75 or 100 miles.
+This route is well-suited to an intermediate level rider who has trained and can easily ride the first 25 miles, but does not yet have the stamina or conditioning to ride 100 miles.
 The 1,255 feet of elevation will provide some climb as Riders proceed to the New Albany finish.

 3 rest stops